FilmColors/VIAN/_docs/source/dev_guide/plugins.rst

 Plug-Ins
 ========
-The Timeline is used for all modifications of the VIAN project that is directed to time-dependent entities and as such the a major component of the UI.
-Use the Timeline to create and modify *Segmentations*, *Segments*, *Screenshots* and *Annotation Layers*.
+A Plugin is the most basic class you can implement.
+Essentially a Plugin is a QMainWindow or a EDockWidget, having access to the current project and the MainWindow.

+Subclass the GAPlugin class an put your module into the *extensions/plugins* and your plugin will be listed in the MainWindow's menu under tools/plugins.

+..  autoclass:: core.data.plugin.GAPlugin
+    :members: __init__, get_window

 * :ref:`genindex`